BlackRock's fourth-quarter 2014 earnings outpaced the Zacks

 Consensus Estimate.
-Results benefited from robust top-line growth
+Results benefited from a marginal fall in

-improve market share in the ETF business should act in its favor to
+initiatives to improve market share in the ETF business should

-boost revenue growth.
-However, mounting expenses, high dependence
+propel revenue growth.
+However, elevated expenses, high dependence

 on fee-based revenues and regulatory restrictions on its revenue